Different Ear Piercing Types & Names - The Complete Chart

-But of course, one of the reasons why piercings can be so addictive is that you really have a lot of choices at your disposal that you can use to stand apart from the crowd.
+One of the reasons why piercings can be so addictive is that you really have a lot of choices at your disposal, that you can use to stand apart from the crowd.
 Your ears can become a canvas of sorts that you can use to show off your creativity and style.

 Here, we'll take you through some of the most popular ear piercing types and what they entail.
 Also, we'll talk about what you should expect before getting a piercing done, as well as common healing times for different piercings and helpful care tips.

 Here is a brief overview of the many different ear piercing types that you can choose to really customize your look.
 Keep in mind that recovery periods, prices, and even pain levels can depend upon the area that you choose.